UFC Fight Night: Assuncao vs. Moraes 2: Predictions & Analysis

 A few statistical edges stand out.
 Walker throws significantly more leather — a 1.7 sig. strike per minute gap.
 Ledet is far more active with takedowns, averaging 0.3 more per 15 minutes.
 Walker has tighter striking defense, making opponents miss more often.

 The Pick: Johnny Walker over Justin Ledet.
-We're leaning Walker here at 71%, a solid but not overwhelming edge.
-Notably, the betting market has Walker at 65% implied while our model sees 71% — a 6-point disagreement that could signal value.
+The model is firm on this one: Walker at 79%.
+Notably, the betting market has Walker at 65% implied while our model sees 79% — a 13-point disagreement that could signal value.

 Livinha Souza vs Sarah Frota